-Meanwhile lets just say that we are proud Robyn Bradley contributed a whooping 82 entries.
+But we are proud to say that Robyn Bradley contributed 82 entries already.

 A fellow copywriter messaged me the other day.
 He said, “Good morning.
 I need another less cliched word for ‘industry-leading.’
 Whatcha got?
 Now, you might wonder what the problem is with “industry-leading.”
 After all, if your company is the leader in its industry, why not say it?
 Well, let’s break that down.
 Why should industry-leading […]